 Without overstating the obvious, a website firewall is crucial for security.
 That’s why it pays to choose the right one.

 GoDaddy Website Security, powered by Sucuri

-While you’ll get malware removal and Google blacklist monitoring regardless of your plan, on the higher tiers you’ll also benefit from a dedicated website firewall.
+While you’ll get malware removal and Google blocklist monitoring regardless of your plan, on the higher tiers you’ll also benefit from a dedicated website firewall.
 Along with scanning for malicious attacks 24 hours a day, seven days a week, this feature protects your site against SQL injections, XSS, Direct Denial of Service (DDoS) and brute force attacks, zero day attacks and much, much more.

-In addition to the proactively protecting your site, GoDaddy extends their security service to provide a more holistic approach, which includes continuous detection of anomalous behavior, brand monitoring to ensure that you’re not suffering from any blacklists, and they offer a team of professionals available all the time to ensure nothing is missed.
+In addition to the proactively protecting your site, GoDaddy extends their security service to provide a more holistic approach, which includes continuous detection of anomalous behavior, brand monitoring to ensure that you’re not suffering from any blocklists, and they offer a team of professionals available all the time to ensure nothing is missed.
 Backed by the power of Sucuri, this is a surefire, comprehensive solution to online security.

 Additional WAF solutions to protect your website